-Our Lighting Awards Programme is continuing in light of current events around COVID-19.
+Our 2020 Lighting Awards Programme is postponed in light of COVID-19.

 Our industry leading, Nationally Accredited lighting courses are popular with new and seasoned professionals across the building and construction sectors, including engineers, builders, designers, architects, lighting professionals, and those involved in the development and regulation of lighting policy.